DucManhPhan/DucManhPhan.github.io/_posts/2021-03-24-understanding-about-restful-system.md

         - The cache servers will contain the result of expensive calculation operations from the previous requests, so with the other requests, our application server only need to access the cache server to get it.

         ![](../img/restful-api/layered-system.png)

+        Benefits:
+        - It improves scalability by enabling load balancing.
+        - It improves the performance by providing shared caches at different levels.

+    - Code on demand

+        This constraint is optional.
+It means that the functionality of the clients can be applied dynamically at the runtime based on the server.

 <br>